FitzwilliamMuseum/egyptiancoffins/_testcatalogue/E.68.1903.md

 **Brief description:**

 The wood is good quality cedar with few knots.
 Cedar is not native to Egypt and had to be imported, which meant it was expensive.
 The coffin was made for a woman called Nakht, described as a ?lady of the house?.
 The inscriptions tell us that she was the daughter of a person named Warti-hetep; the tomb in which her coffin was found contained three other burials, perhaps of family members.
-All four sides of the coffin are decorated with the ?palace fa‡ade? motif and with inscriptions appealing to gods, including Osiris and Anubis, for offerings to be provided for Nakht in the afterlife.
+All four sides of the coffin are decorated with the ?palace faâ€¡ade? motif and with inscriptions appealing to gods, including Osiris and Anubis, for offerings to be provided for Nakht in the afterlife.
 The inscription on the side decorated with eyes uses the phrase ?for the ka of?, indicating explicitly that the offerings were for the benefit of Nakht?s ka spirit.
 A major change, however, is to be found in the first line of inscription on the lid of the coffin.
 Here Nakht herself is addressed as Osiris.
 It also appeals to the goddess Nut to spread herself over Nakht, causing her to be a ?god without enemies?.
 The vertical texts on the sides of the coffins mention other gods, including the Sons of Horus, who provided protection for the dead person within the coffin.

 Parts of the coffin, in particular the side decorated with eyes, have suffered water damage, probably from moisture seepage into the tomb.
 The wood here is fibrous and fragile.
 The loss and unusual deterioration of the pigments have left the pattern and texts as ghostly black-brown silhouettes.